Cayenne Pepper

 Answer: In all honesty, just once and it reduced the swelling in two days.
 The itching, bleeding and blood vessel swelling all went away.
 You should change your diet too.
 More fiber via fruits, grains and vegetables is ideal.

 Question: And as far as when to drink, I understand that post workout is a bad idea, but what about in relation to meals?
-Thanks for your insight.

-Answer: Ideally, it's best to drink cayenne pepper half an hour after eating or half an hour or so before eating.
+Answer: Ideally, it's best to drink Capsicum or cayenne half an hour after eating or half an hour or so before eating.
 The general rule of thumb is to not drink any liquid of any kind with food for a bare minimum of 15 minutes, or until the food has had a chance to pass out of the stomach.

 It's not ideal to drink cayenne and then to take a meal or having it with a meal.
 By taking it alone with water, you give yourself optimum benefit and you'll actually get less stomach agitation although it will, to be honest, agitate the stomach nonetheless.
 The two most demanding physiological events in our bodies are digestion and coital orgasms.
 No comment on the second one but as for digestion and cayenne, it's really best to take cayenne alone.